A Wilhelm Scream: Final name change and Nitro Records years (2003–2009)

 The band began their tour in support of Career Suicide with several rotating guitarists, before Mike Supina, formerly of the Detroit-based band Alucard, was announced as Levesque's permanent replacement.
-The tour brought the band to over eighteen different countries, finishing in September 2008.
+The tour brought the band to over eighteen countries, finishing in September 2008.
 Following its conclusion, guitarist Trevor Reilly announced in his blog that the band would take a break for the rest of the year, but implied that they would write new songs soon.
 In a post to celebrate the new year, the band released b-side "The I Hate ___ Club", which was left off the album at the producers' request.
 The band were also demoing new songs.

 Label Changes, Self-Titled EP and Partycrasher (2009–2013)

 In June 2009, the band signed to Paper + Plastick while working on a new album.
 Their first release for the label was a 5-song self-titled EP, mixed by Matt Bayles, released on November 20, 2009.

 In July 2010, the band returned to the studio to write and record their next studio album.
 A release date was expected sometime in 2010.
 They took a break from recording in September, however, to support Comeback Kid in their Canadian tour for their upcoming fourth studio album.
 They returned to the studio when their performing dates were complete.
 The band recorded the album themselves, in their own studio with all the mixing once again being done by the crew at The Blasting Room.
 While touring South America in November 2012 they announced that the next album would be released in spring 2013.